themisir/themisir.com/content/posts/implementing-ordered-queue.md

 ---

-Usually queues are implemented using an array (static array if the queue is bounded[^1] or dynamic array if unbounded).
+Usually queues are implemented using an array (static array if the queue is bounded[^bounded queue] or dynamic array if unbounded).
 Aside from the internal array, queue also holds a *pointer* to the first and last item of the queue, and those *pointers* are respectively called head and tail.

 When you add a new item to a regular queue, the item will be set to the `array[tail+1]`.
 And when you pop an item from the queue, the item at `array[head]` will be returned and value of the head will be increased.
 If you are interested about in depth implementation details please check out related keywords on your favourite search engine.
 Or just use javascript which has an array that's in fact a dictionary, that can also be used as a queue (and stack as well, YAY!).